tvangundy/workspace/docs/runbooks/talos/talos-incus-vm.md

-# Deploying Talos Cluster on IncusOS VMs
+# Talos Cluster on IncusOS VMs

 This guide walks you through deploying a Talos Linux Kubernetes cluster using virtual machines on an [IncusOS](https://linuxcontainers.org/incus-os/docs/main/getting-started/) system.
 You'll create 3 VMs: 1 control plane node and 2 worker nodes, then configure them to form a complete Kubernetes cluster.